As an MBA student and an alum of the HubPages Apprenticeship Program, I am fascinated with marketing, leadership, and communication.

 An economics major who graduates during the middle of an economic recession doesn't have much of a chance to find employment.
 In 2008 everyone hated economists.
 Daniel Seddiqui was an economics major and he was in trouble.

 Just like everyone else, he couldn't find a job.
 So what did he do?
 He decided to get 50 jobs instead.

 After the 50 weeks was over, Daniel went on to write a book.
-He now does speaking and works to bring awareness to different jobs and lifestyles around the country.
+He's now a professional speaker and works to bring awareness to different jobs and lifestyles around the country.

 Are you having trouble getting a job?
 Maybe the key is to get more than one job!